 Many people will question their sexuality at some point over the course of their lifespan.
 Other people find that their gender identity is not aligned with strict “male” or “female” labels.

 Although there is increasing cultural acceptance with regard to sexual diversity, many people still feel afraid by their own realities and deal with internal conflict about how their life might change in being open about their identities.
+This can be further complicated when one’s religious beliefs fail to align with this identity.
 This can lead to depression, anxiety, substance use, and a host of other psychological problems.